codegourmet/lambda_validators/README.md

 lambda_validators
 =================

-Simple all-purpose data validation (lambda-based)
+Simple all-purpose data validation (lambda-based).

+*NOTE* If you're validating hashes, I suggest you have a look at https://github.com/jamesbrooks/hash_validator I haven't tested it out yet, but it looks nice.

 Until complete documentation is done, here are some examples, taken from the unit tests: